ridmaur/TL13/alexa/README.md

 Just to check on how we invoke our skill, check the invocation definition.
 To do this:
 1. Click on **Invocation**.
 2. It should read *adobe summit lab* as the Skill Invocation Name.
-3. Modify it to a skill invocation name, unique for your seat, e.g. `adobe summit seat zero one` (in case you are in sea 01).
+3. Modify it to a skill invocation name, unique for your seat, e.g. `adobe summit seat zero one` (in case you are in seat 01).
 Note that an invocation name can only contain words.

 ### Test Your Skill